Skip to main content

 NPM

-Include the package-lock.json or npm-shrinkwrap.json file in the root of your ZIP archive with the lockfile format version set to 3 or lower.
+Include package.json and either package-lock.json or npm-shrinkwrap.json in the root of your ZIP archive with the lockfile format version set to 3 or lower.

 If you do not include package-lock.json or npm-shrinkwrap.json, Veracode can generate SCA information out of the node_modules directory in the root of your ZIP archive.
 However, Veracode does not recommend including the node_modules directory because it significantly increases upload size without practical benefits.